 When a diamond is formed, under tremendous pressure and heat, both for mined and lab-created diamonds, tiny crystals can sometimes become trapped inside the stone.
 These tiny crystals can develop irregularities in a diamond’s atomic structure.
 Most diamonds have “flaws”, as a flawless diamond is quite rare.
 However, these “flaws” come in many different forms, some known as blemishes, some as inclusions.
 Blemishes occur on the surface of a diamond, while inclusions are within the stone.
 The larger, or more noticeable a blemish or inclusion is, the more it will impact how light is reflected through a diamond which can affect its overall sparkle and fire.

-This is why clarity is so important when it comes to picking a diamond because you want your diamond to dazzle and shine!
-The more noticeable a diamond’s inclusions are, the lower the clarity grade, and the less sparkle your diamond will have.
+This is why clarity is so important when it comes to picking a diamond ring because you want your diamond to dazzle and shine!
+The more noticeable a diamond’s inclusions are to the eye, the lower the clarity grade, and the less sparkle your diamond will have.

 Diamond Clarity Scale